 Tags: african-american, baltimore, black lives matter, Charlotte, cleveland, freedom rising, injustice, males, new york, pcusa, peace and global witness offering, Pittsburgh, presbyterian, race, urban

-Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Gender and Racial Justice Ministries, Racial Ethnic & Women’s Ministries, Urban Ministry
+Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Racial and Intercultural Justice Ministries, Racial Ethnic & Women’s Ministries, Urban Ministry